Habitat 67; the revolution of city living. How did this building become such a monument? And what made this architectural design idea fade over time?

 A Building for the Future

-Habitat 67 showed the world that it was possible for dense urban living to include both privacy and green spaces.
+Habitat 67 showed the world that dense urban living could include both privacy and green spaces.
 However, construction costs were not nearly as low as Safdie initially envisioned.
-Additionally, the structure’s notoriety made a living there a somewhat exclusive proposition, and the price tag for apartments soared.
+Additionally, the structure’s notoriety made living there a somewhat exclusive proposition, and the price tag for apartments soared.

 But the structure’s open spaces, stunning views, skylights, and suspended terraces are as futuristic-looking today as they were in 1967.
 Montreal residents still enjoy the best of urban living within its concrete walls.

-When you look at Habitat 67, it’s easy to see the inspiration for Safdie’s work.
-The design is based on several modular hexagonal units that can be combined in different ways to create a variety of living spaces.
+Looking at Habitat 67, it’s easy to see the inspiration for Safdie’s work.
+The design is based on several modular hexagonal units that can be combined in different ways to create various living spaces.

-The building was to be a solution to the housing crisis of the 1960s, and it somewhat succeeded in its goal of providing affordable, efficient, and comfortable homes for families.
+The building was intended to solve the housing crisis of the 1960s, and it somewhat succeeded in providing affordable, efficient, and comfortable homes for families.

-“We must free ourselves from the tendency to think of cities as static…and have the courage to think of them as living organisms, metabolic units possessing their rhythms and flows.”
+“We must free ourselves from the tendency to think of cities as static…and dare to think of them as living organisms, metabolic units possessing their rhythms and flows.”

-Later, the term was adopted by other architects such as Kisho Kurokawa and Fumihiko Maki.
+Later, other architects, such as Kisho Kurokawa and Fumihiko Maki, adopted the term.
 These architects had one common goal: to build structures that could grow and change with time.
 They wanted their buildings to be able to “metabolize.”

 And that is what Safdie precisely did with Habitat 67.
-Additionally, Habitat 67 also draws inspiration from Le Corbusier, the modernist architect, Brutalism approach.
+Habitat 67 also draws inspiration from Le Corbusier, the modernist architect, and the brutalist approach.
 However, Safdie’s design was more optimistic and humanistic.

 Safdie wanted to create a comfortable and efficient space for people to live in.
-His apartment designs included a terrace and own garden.
-Also, each unit connects directly to the streets, a common feature in the Brutalism concept.
+His apartment designs included a terrace and his garden.
+Also, each unit connects directly to the streets, a common feature in the concept of brutality.

 Planning and Design